RaghavSaini01/person-data-app/README.md

 # person-data-app

-An android app that parses JSON from a raw github link and displays it in a RecyclerView.
+An android app that parses JSON information about various people from a raw github link and displays it in a RecyclerView.

-To be implemented: Sorting of parsed information
+Also allows for sorting this information based on the person's age and name.